daFiter/localLayer_filter/README.md

-LocalLayer_filter Widget 0.1          With a little change this will work with WAB 2.2 ==
+LocalLayer_filter Widget 0.1          With a little change this will work with WAB 2.7 I just added it to 2.7 and it still works.
+I will test with 2.8 Soon.
+==

 <a href="http://gis.ashland.or.us/demo3/" target="_blank">Demo</a>